 Finishers T-shirts, Medals and Certificates

-All finishers will receive a Certificate and medallion.
+All finishers will receive a Certificate and a medal.

-Awards given for top three overall for males and females in the Marathon.
+In the Marathon the top three overall males and females in races will be recognised.

 Temperatures range from -9 to 1 degrees Celsius (15 to 34 degrees Fahrenheit) minus the wind chill which can lower it by about -12C.